 Graham Humphries - President and Public Officer

 Graham is a leader in his field of design excellence and architecture and his lengthy career has honed his expertise in international project management and experience serving on government advisory committees

 Sam Bryant - Treasurer

-Sam is a Certified Practising Accountant with extensive experience in financial management from the grass roots accounts payable and receivable through to high level financial policy development, as well as financial reporting, asset accounting, management accounting, general finance and management consulting.
-He is highly skilled in the preparation of risk management and compliance audits.
-Sam holds an MBA and has demonstrated experience with governance requirements of the Financial Management and Accountability Act 1997 and owns Pack & Send Fyshwick.
+Sam is a certified practising accountant with extensive experience in financial management from grass-roots accounts payable and receivable through to highlevel financial policy development, as well as financial reporting, asset accounting, management accounting, general finance and management consulting.
+Sam is skilled in the preparation of risk management and compliance audits.
+He holds an MBA and has demonstrated experience with the governance requirements of the Financial Management and Accountability Act 1997.

 Manager, ABC Radio Canberra and ACT Branch Director, Australian Broadcasting Corporation

-Media professional: experienced leader, broadcaster and content maker.
-Expertise in broadcast media at all levels, and representative diversity in workforce, workplace culture, and content.
-2015 Churchill Fellowship to investigate practical strategies for increasing cultural diversity in broadcast media, former board member Canberra Potters Society, current member and volunteer (since 2008) Canberra Potters Society, governance experience in non-profit boards.
+Andrea is a media professional and an experienced leader, broadcaster and content maker.
+She is expert in broadcast media at all levels, and representative diversity in workforce, workplace culture, and content.
+As a 2015 Churchill Fellowship recipient, Andrea investigated practical strategies for increasing cultural diversity in broadcast media, and she is a former board member Canberra Potters Society, current member and volunteer (since 2008) Canberra Potters Society, and a governance experience in non-profit boards.

 Liam holds Bachelor of Law and Bachelor of Arts degrees and is currently studying a Masters of Professional Accounting.
 His excellent negotiating skills are derived from his expertise in property law, intellectual property rights and trade-marking processes and human resource management.